vladmirfox/pokeemerald-expansion/docs/tutorials/how_to_new_pokemon_1_10_0.md

 - `iconSprite`:
     - Used to reference the icon sprite, so in this case, we call for `gMonIcon_Mewthree`.
 - `iconPalIndex`:
-- `ICON`
     - Here, you can choose between the six icon palettes; 0, 1, 2, 3, 4 and 5.
 All of them located in `graphics/pokemon/icon_palettes`.

-        Open an icon sprite and load one of the palettes to find out which palette suits your icon sprite best.
 - `FOOTPRINT`
     - We made this single field into a macro so that they can be ignored when `P_FOOTPRINTS` is set to false.
 It's also why we don't have an "," after calling it like the other macros (we add it as part of the macro itself).
         ```c